open-policy-agent/regal/docs/architecture.md

 `report` under `data.regal.rules[category][title]` for built-in rules, and `data.custom.regal.rules[category][title]` for custom rules.
 The violations reported from each rule is added to the `report` set and sent back to the application, which will compile a final report and present it to the user.

-## Community

-If you'd like to discuss Regal's architecture or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community [Slack](https://inviter.co/styra)!